ajhenley/gitbook/twentyquestions.md

-# Twenty questions
+###Twenty questions
+A parlour game is a group game played indoors.
+During the Victorian era in Great Britain and in the United States, these games were extremely popular among the upper and middle classes.
+They were often played in a parlour, hence the name.

+In the traditional game, one player is chosen to be the answerer.
+That person chooses a subject (object) but does not reveal this to the others.
+All other players are questioners.
+They each take turns asking a question which can be answered with a simple "Yes" or "No."

-<p>Make a program which plays a simple game of 20 2 Questions.
+Make a program which plays a simple game of Twenty Questions.
 The first question should be "animal, vegetable, or mineral?"
 Then, the second question should be "is it bigger than a breadbox?"
 Then, display one of six possible responses, depending on their answers.
-You can choose what answers to give for each of the six possibilities.</p>
+You can choose what answers to give for each of the six possibilities.

-<p>Here's a suggestion:</p>
+####Here's a suggestion:
 <table border="1" cellspacing="1">
 <tbody>
 <tr>